rddyas002/ardrone-dump1090-cross-compiler/README.md

 # gpio 127 -d i
 ```

-Now you can plug your RTL-SDR dongle into the drone's USB connector.
+Now you can plug the dongle into the drone's USB connector.
+Once
-Once that's done you can confirm that the dongle is visible by running
+that's done you can confirm that the dongle is visible by running
 `lsusb`:

 ```